 - Meet your scholar for lunch or coffee once per semester.

-- Attend at least three MNCPA Scholars events.
+- Attend at least five MNCPA Scholars events.

 - Give a presentation at your scholar’s school about the MNCPA Scholars Program and the CPA profession.
 Your scholar will assist in this presentation.